Best AI Hearing Aids in 2026

 Reduced listening effort

-Many people notice that listening simply feels easier, even if sound is not dramatically louder.
+Many people notice that listening takes less work, even when the sound is not simply louder.

 Personalisation over time